Typical Day in Treatment

 - 12-Step Small Groups: During this group, patients divide into groups based on the Step they are currently working on in order to discuss their concerns and receive direction from 12-Step staff.

 - Personal Narrative: Patients have the chance to share or listen to personal stories of disease and the process toward recovery.

 - 12-Step Meetings: Meetings provide a place for patients to begin engaging in the fellowship.
 These include both on-campus and off-campus experiences.

-- Origins’ Sleep Program: The psychological services department helps our patients to develop a healthy approach to sleep.
+- Origins’ Sleep Hygiene: The psychological services department helps our patients to develop a healthy approach to sleep.

 Click HERE to access the online admissions form to inquire now; a qualified Admissions Specialist will respond quickly.

 Our admissions team is available 24/7.
 Today is the day you quit suffering.
 Call us at 844-843-8935.